 In 1988, Pennsylvania courts convicted Gary M. Heidnik on two counts of murder and gave him the death penalty.
 After his conviction, Heidnik attempted to overdose while in custody at the Pittsburgh State Correctional Institution.
 In July 1999, over a decade later, he received the lethal injection.

-He Kidnapped Six Women And Stashed Them In His Basement
+He Kidnapped Six Women And Confined Them In His Basement

-Gary Heidnik's first victim died, he claims, by accident.
-Sandra Lindsay upset him because she wasn't eating the bread that he had given her fast enough, so he suspended her from his basement ceiling by her arms, supposedly not realizing he was slowly suffocating her.
+Heidnik claimed Sandra Lindsay’s death was an accident.
+Reportedly, she upset him because she wasn't eating the bread he had given her fast enough, so he suspended her from his basement ceiling by her arms.
+He later alleged not realizing she slowly suffocated.

-Heidnik took her dead body upstairs and dismantled it with a chainsaw before cooking her remains.
-Josefina Rivera (whom he trusted enough to let wander throughout the house) remembered going upstairs and seeing Lindsay's head floating in a boiling pot of water on the stove.
-Heidnik claimed that he cooked her body, eating some of it himself before feeding the rest to his victims.
-However authorities did not find any proof that Lindsay's body was cooked.
-Instead they believe he dismembered her in order to scatter her body parts in various locations.
+Heidnik took her body upstairs and dismantled it with a chainsaw before grinding her remains.
+Rivera, whom he trusted enough to let wander throughout the house, remembered going upstairs and seeing a head floating in a boiling pot of water on the stove.
+Heidnik claimed he cooked her body and mixed it with dog food, before forcibly feeding the concoction to his victims.

 He Tortured His Victims With Electric Shocks